 Regarding membership, the IP Section has expanded upon the significant progress made by the Outreach Committee, which has as its goal to increase student participation in the section.
 For students and non-students alike, if you are not a member and are interested in joining the IP section, or know of others who may be interested in joining, signing up for the section may be done by visiting the website at https://intellectualpropertylaw.ncbar.org/join-renew.aspx

-The IP Section Annual CLE is scheduled for March 25, 2011 at the Embassy Suites in Concord, N.C.
-CLE Committee co-chairs David Sigmon and Laura Kelley have begun planning the program.
-Updates on the CLE will be provided in future reports.
+The IP Section Annual CLE is scheduled for March 25, 2011 at the Embassy Suites in Concord, NC.
+The program and registration forms for the CLE is available at the Section’s web page or directly http://www.ncbar.org/cle